 Fast 3D printing technologies

 It works by projecting light through an oxygen-permeable window into a reservoir of UV curable resin.
 The build platform lifts continuously as the object is grown without requiring more time-consuming steps.
-By controlling the oxygen flux, CLIP creates a thin layer of uncured resin between the window and the object.
-This thin layer is called by Carbon3D the “Dead-Zone”.
+By controlling the oxygen flux, it creates a thin layer of uncured resin between the window and the object.
+This thin layer is called by Carbon3D the “Dead Zone”.